EyeSeeTea/ESTools/DHIS2/dutyday/README.md

 The actions of type `catalinaerrors` entry has the following fields in the server entry:

 - `catalina_file`: The catalina log path.

+The actions of type `diskspace` gather disk usage information for common mount points and the last lines from `monit.log` related to disk space or inode alerts.
+No extra configuration is needed.

 The actions of type `custom` entry has the following fields: